FernandoNobel/mdoc/README.md

       -->
       Text to also keep in the document.

+  , will become:

+      Text to keep in the document.
+      Text to also keep in the document.

 ## Remove double intro filter

   This filter removes extra intros in the document.
 For example: